-Four years ago this week, Oculus Quest started shipping and changed VR forever.
+Four years ago Oculus Quest started shipping, and changed VR forever.

 Before Quest, the only way to get a consumer VR setup with positional tracking and tracked controllers was through a gaming PC or PlayStation 4.
 And unless you strapped a $300 wireless adapter to the crown of your head after mounting its transmitter and two base stations on your wall - your connection to that PC or PS4 was a thick & heavy tether.